 KEY STAGE 3 CURRICULUM OUTLINE

-In Key Stage 3, we explore the story of Britain and its place in the world, from the Roman invasion in 43AD, through to the influence of technology in the industrial revolution and the 20th century via the World Wars.
-We also study the changing power of the Church and State and its social and political impact across this timescale.
+In Key Stage 3, we explore the story of Britain and its place in the world, from the Roman invasion in 43AD, through to the influence of technology in the industrial revolution and the 20th century via the World Wars & Cold War.
+Within this we investigate the changing power of the Church and State and consider its social and political impact across this timescale.
+In order to develop our student’s knowledge of the wider world, in Year 9 we have a detailed investigation into the destruction of the Indian way of life in North America, looking at the impact of European migration and how the development of the United States impacted the indigenous people.

 KEY STAGE 4 CURRICULUM OUTLINE

-At Key Stage 4 in History, students study the Edexcel GCSE History course.
-They explore a range of British and international History over a broad range of time.
+At Key Stage 4 in History, students study the Edexcel GCSE History course, building on the key historical concepts they have learnt in KS3.
+The 2-year course explores a range of British and international History over a broad range of time.

 A thematic study of Medicine in Britain from c1250 to present day.
 This includes a case study of the British sector of the Western Front, 1914-1918: injuries, treatments and trenches.